This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Evidence of Scent-based Food Location

-- Scent markers from fruits attract birds.
+- Scent markers from fruits naturally attract attention.

 Species Differences in Olfactory Abilities